GeopJr/Granz-cr/README.md

 </div>

 # Granz-cr

-A Discord Bot written in Crystal using discordcr
+A Discord Bot & Framework written in Crystal using discordcr

 # How to install

 - `shards install`
 - Open config.json.example, replace the info with yours and rename to config.json
 - Everthing should now work
-- `crystal Granz.cr` or compile
+- `crystal src/Granz.cr` or compile

 # config.json

 ```json
 {
   // Your bot's ID